Nomeasmo/json-path/README.md

 ## Install

-`meteor add xx:json-path`
+`meteor add nomeasmo:json-path`

 ## Example

-This Meteor package also adds the global JsonPath to client and server.
+This Meteor package adds the global JsonPath to client and server.

 In addition a template helper `JsonPath` is introduced.